Madek/madek-webapp/doc/development/submit_and_review_process.md

 This section describes a relaxed process applicable to the core Madek-Team to the end of avoiding exzessive effort during development and in particular with respect of merging commits.
 Developers will commit a unit of work them self and immediately when the work is finished.
 Reviews will be added afterwards.
+To explicitly state this, these commits should include a `Signed-off-by` with their own name.